cedarrapidsboy/pms-postprocessing/README.md

 *PIXELS_PER_SECOND* * **BITRATE_CONSTANT** = *AVERAGE_BITRATE*

-By default, the **BITRATE_CONSTANT** is 0.000072 Kbps, or in other words, each pixel is alloted 0.000072 Kbps of the bitrate.
+By default, the **BITRATE_CONSTANT** is 0.000072 Kb, or in other words, each pixel is alloted 0.000072 Kb per second.
 The following table illustrates the calculated bitrates for standard ATSC video formats:

 | Width | Height | FPS | Pixels per second | Bitrate (Kbps)
 ---:|---:|---:|---:|---: